What is an economic bubble? What are its causes and effects? What are some of the notable examples of this phenomenon in history?

 Investors were right for a certain reason.
 The introduction of the web browser in 1993 made the World Wide Web possible and accessible.
 From 1990 to 1997, ownership of computers in American households increased from 15 percent to 35 percent.
 Computers became a necessity rather than a luxury.
 The Information Age was born around this time.

 The public acceptance of computers and the Internet fueled the creation of Internet-related companies.
 Investors were eager to invest in any dot-com company at any valuation, especially if it had one of the Internet-related prefixes in its trade name.
-Note that investors range from venture capitalists to personal investors who engaged in full-time day trading.
+Note that investors range from venture capitalists and angel investors to personal investors engaged in full-time day trading.

 But several problems confronted dot-com companies.
 Most of them incurred net operating losses because they spent heavily on marketing and advertising, not toward their consumers but their investors.
 Some tech companies, including telecommunications providers, fast-tracked their spending to provide next-generation Internet services and communication technology.